 I love seafood very much.
 You may notice from one of the previous posts that I am living in Ankara city, the capital city of Turkey and it is not located nearby the seashore.
 Ankara city is located in the heart of Anatolia and the closest sea is about 450 km away from us.

 Since I know myself, people say that you can find the freshest seafood in Ankara city.
-I always wonder that how can you eat the freshest seafood in a city that has no seaside.
-Then I learned that seafood also needs to be getting rest at least 4 to 6 hours before you cook as well as the red meat needs to be getting rest for about 8 to 24 hours before you cook.
+I always wonder how can you eat the freshest seafood in a city that has no seaside.
+Then I learned that seafood also needs to be getting rest at least 4 to 6 hours before you cook as well as red meat needs to be getting rest for about 8 to 24 hours before you cook.

 As I mention above, Ankara is 450 km away from the seashore and once the fisherman catches fish or any other seafood; it takes 4 to 6 hours to arrive in Ankara city.
 So during that time, the seafood gets to rest and we are able to eat the freshest seafood.
-So before you cook seafood, make sure that it gets rest about 4 to 6 hours.
+So before you cook seafood, make sure that it gets to rest for about 4 to 6 hours.